Summer’s End, IC2402

 “Quiet!” barked the general.
 “And listen.
-This time I want you to answer the question put to you, and only that question.
+This time I want you to answer the question put to you, and that question alone.
 You have ears, use them!”

 The Pavonan nodded, now clearly discomfited.

-The general waited a moment, taking a breath as if to compose himself, and then asked, “Did Lord Silvano in any way whatsoever encourage, embolden or advise you to do this deed?
-Did he indicate his happiness at your intentions, or at the least suggest that you might do as you wished?”
+The general waited a moment, taking a breath as if to compose himself, and then asked, “Did Lord Silvano, in any way whatsoever, encourage, embolden or advise you to do this deed?
+Did he either indicate his happiness at your intentions, or so much as suggest that you might do as you wished?”

-Now Biagino understood exactly why young Lord Silvano had not been present at the incident.
+So that’s why young Lord Silvano had not been present at the incident, Biagino thought.
 His men had tricked him away, perhaps to prevent him from interfering, or to ensure no blame could be put on him.
-Perhaps both?
+Or both?

 General d’Alessio was not subtle in his satisfaction.
 He brought his hands together in a clap and turned once again to look at the gnome.
-Before he could speak however, the gnome, without lifting his eyes or even pausing his quill pen, said, “I’m writing it.”
+Before he could speak however, the gnome, without lifting his eyes or even pausing his quill pen, said, “I’m writing it down.”

 Biagino almost laughed at this.
 Gnomes had often had a comical way about them, a kind of pride, manifesting most often as sarcasm or rudeness.
 They were very good at what they did, yet men had a tendency to confuse their squeaky voices and short stature with childishness.
-He could not read the general’s subsequent fixed expression, but he knew the man well enough to know it was more likely to be an attempt to conceal the general’s own mirth rather than anger at the gnome’s impertinence.
+He could see behind the general’s subsequent fixed expression, but he knew the man well enough to know it was more likely to be an attempt to conceal his own mirth rather than anger at the gnome’s impertinence.

-Addressing the guard holding the prisoner’s manacles, he added, “Take him away.”
+Addressing the guard standing behind the prisoner, he added, “Take him away.”

 Biagino was surprised at the speed at which the investigation had been conducted.
 Of course, he knew that all those officiating had already been briefed as to what must be done, and that the whole event was for show, but he had thought the general might make more of an effort to appear thorough in his examination.
-Still, there was a war to fight, against a most terrible enemy, and so little time to waste on the niceties of procedure and tradition.
+Still, there was a war to fight, against a most terrible enemy, and thus little time to waste on the niceties of tradition and procedure.
 He watched as the Pavonan was led away and a Campogrottan brought to stand in his place.

-This man too had an air of defiance about him, like the Pavonan had when first brought forward, but his eyes revealed he was more nervous.
+This man too had an air of defiance about him, like the Pavonan had when first brought forward, but his eyes revealed a nervousness.
 He was dressed in a colourful green and yellow doublet and a blue artisan’s hat.
-His hands were bound before him with rope, and he was prodded into place by an intimidating, broadsword wielding guardsman.
-Biagino knew this Campogrottan was on much shakier ground than the Pavonan, as he and his comrades had no officers they could be returned to.
-They had killed their commanders when they killed the ogres!
+His hands were bound before him with rope, and he was prodded into place by a helmeted, hammer wielding guardsman.
+Biagino knew this Campogrottan was on much shakier ground than the Pavonan, for he and his comrades had no officers they could be returned to – they had killed their commanders when they killed the ogres!

 The gnomish clerk declared that this man had been chosen to speak for himself and his comrades, then read out the man’s name, describing him as a retinue archer.
 The general seemed intrigued by this, asking, “A retinue archer?
 Whose retinue?”

-“Sir Bruno Dalila, knight of the Hollow Order.”
+“Sir Bruno Dalilla, knight of the Hollow Order.”